KwonNayeon/urban-parks-childrens-happiness/thesis/README.md

 ## Notes

-- For further details or queries about the thesis, please contact [Kwon Nayeon] at [nayeonkn0330@gmail.com].
+- For further details or queries about the thesis, please contact Nayeon Kwon at [nayeonkn0330@gmail.com].

 Thank you for reviewing this research!